-Pursuant to Rule 3-8, the District may initiate enforcement actions and assess penalties for each act of violation of this Section and for each day of violation, as appropriate and warranted.
+Pursuant to Rule 3-8, the District may initiate enforcement actions to suspend, cancel, revoke, or otherwise restrict and limit a permit and/or assess penalties for each act of violation of this Section and for each day of violation, as deemed appropriate and warranted.
+The District will exercise its discretion in determining an enforcement action and/or the amount of a civil penalty and may consider factors included but not limited to the nature, circumstances, extent, history, duration, and gravity drought violation.
 Each day a violation continues may be considered a separate, specific violation.
-Penalties shall be assessed within the ranges specified in this Section.
+Penalties may be assessed for the maximum penalty specified in this Section.